How and When to File Papers in Office of Clerk:

 Other Pleadings and Papers:

 a.
-Unless the Judge otherwise directs, file all papers with the Clerk's Office CM/ECF electronic filing system, not the Judge.
+Unless the Judge otherwise directs, file all documents with the Clerk's Office CM/ECF electronic filing system, not the Judge.
 Pro Se plaintiffs filing on paper should continue filing their documents at the counter or by mail.

 b.
 Absent exceptional circumstances, do not direct papers personally to the Judge or the Clerk.

 c.
 File only pleadings, motions, and responses.
 Do not file letters.

 d.
 Proposed orders and Findings of Fact and Conclusions of Law are not "filed," and are not docketed until signed by the Court.

 e.
 Put the Judge's (and Magistrate Judge's name, if appropriate) on all documents filed.

 f.
 Briefs and/or affidavits are required when the law and/or the facts are relied on.
 Local Rule 7.01(a).

 g.
 A Statement of Material Facts with citations to the record is required when filing a motion for summary judgment.
 See Local Rule 56.01.